mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/confluent-kafka/2.8.0-5.3.1/release-notes/index.md

 ## Version 2.8.0-2.3.0

 ### Updates
-- Updated the base tech version of Confluent Kafka to `5.3.1`.
+- Update the base tech version of Confluent Kafka to `5.3.1`.
-- Updated the SDK to version `0.57.0`.
+- Update the SDK to version `0.57.0`.
 For more information, see release notes for previous SDK releases:
   - [0.57.0](https://github.com/mesosphere/dcos-commons/releases/tag/0.57.0)
   - [0.56.3](https://github.com/mesosphere/dcos-commons/releases/tag/0.56.3)